11 Day Diet

 There are a couple of very basic concepts at work when you start the 11 Day Diet.
 The foods you consume act in unison to help burn the calories you intake and even a few more.
 And due to the nature of eating frequently, you feed this calorie burning scenario.

 One factor that most people like about the diet is they really don't push exercise other than daily walks for 30 minutes.
 You should be doing that even if you aren't trying to lose weight for the other health benefits of walking each day.
+And you can split it into 15 walks, which makes it easy to fit in even in a busy schedule.

 The food combinations can get a little unorthodox since they need to be very specific.
 And some people have a problem eating every 2-3 hours or 4 times a day.
 It also takes planning since you need to create menus and have the food items on hand.
 And there are some social issues since you will not be eating what others eat or when.

 The claim is that most people can lose 9 pounds in the 11 day period.
 Then you can have a three day break (eat whatever you want) and then start the 11 Day Diet again.
 So if you want to lose say 30 pounds, you might want to call this the 33 Day Diet =8~).
+But I don't think you could do this diet for 33 days in a row and the first 10 pounds are always the easiest.

 Back when I first did the diet I lost a good 10 pounds in the 11 days.
 But I was very dedicated and never strayed from the schedule or food lists.
 And I was already walking 30 minutes a day (I have a dog) so I upped the 30 minutes to an hour.
 My dog was overjoyed that he got two 30 minute walks a day.